Preview Changes will not be visible to customers until published.

 If you are a Pre-Review firm, we recommend the following workflow as a best practice:

-📌 To automate all of this within AdvicePay for max efficiency, your firm will first want to:
+To automate all of this within AdvicePay for maximum efficiency, your firm will first want to:

 Now let's get started setting up an Engagement workflow!
 By default, all Offices will have access to Engagements.
 If you want to have segmented Offices with different workflows, please refer to A Guide to Advisor Segmentation for extra details on how this feature might work best for your firm.